jlegatheaux/RC2020-assignments/assignment-5/README.md

 Solutions that implement all stages and pass all tests (`config5.1.txt` up to `config5.8.txt`) have no a priori grading limitations.

-Code clarity and structure will also be accounted.
+Code clarity and structure will also be taken into account.

 ## Annex - Sugestions to set-up your work environment